 Weekly Chicago Rice Futures

-Vegetable Oils: Palm Oil was lower last week and Canola was also lower.: Canola was higher along with the price action in Chicago Soybean Oil and Malaysian Palm Oil.
-A weaker Canadian Dollar was also supportive.
-It was a short covering rally from speculators.
-Farmers are not selling.
-Palm Oil was a little higher on short covering from speculators.
-Production is lower so the demand loss will not be felt as much
+Vegetable Oils: Palm Oil was lower last week and Canola was also lower.

 Weekly Malaysian Palm Oil Futures:

 Weekly Chicago Soybean Oil Futures

 Weekly Canola Futures

 Cotton: Cotton was lower last week along with most commodities markets on news that a potential MOU with Iran only was waiting on President Trump to approve it and on improving weather for Cotton growing areas of the US.
 USDA showed that planting progress and emergence were running ahead of normal last week and the weather has improved with increased precipitation for all areas, but mostly the Delta and Southeast.
 Forecasts and reports of scattered showers in Cotton areas continue for Texas.
 Temperatures will be variable.
 Trends are mixed to down on the daily and weekly charts.